 Twelfth renewal: 25 May 2016

 Framework operation supporting financial institutions (or, in the case of factoring, including non-bank financial institutions) and structured in one of the following two ways:

 1. Guarantees: issued by the Bank in the form of standby letters of credit ("LCs"), to banks and factors ("Confirming Banks/Factors") to cover the payment risk of banks and factors established in the Bank's countries of operation ("Issuing Banks/Factors") in connection with trade finance instruments ("Eligible Instruments") issued by such Issuing Banks/Factors in support of Eligible Trade Transactions in foreign or local currency; and

 iii.
-Strengthen the trade finance capabilities of client banks
+Building sustainable trade finance capabilities at client banks

 i.
 Market expansion - assisting client banks to expand their trade finance operations